awsdocs/amazon-workspaces-administration-guide/doc_source/update-directory-details.md

 ## Configure Automatic IP Addresses<a name="automatic-assignment"></a>

-After you enable automatic assignment of public IP addresses, each WorkSpace that you launch is assigned a public IP address\.
+After you enable automatic assignment of Elastic public IP addresses, each WorkSpace that you launch is assigned an Elastic public IP address\.
 This allows WorkSpaces in public subnets to access the internet\.
-WorkSpaces that exist at the time that you enable automatic assignment do not receive a public IP address until you rebuild them\.
+WorkSpaces that exist at the time that you enable automatic assignment do not receive an Elastic public IP address until you rebuild them\.

-Note that you do not need to enable automatic assignment of public IP addresses if your WorkSpaces are in private subnets and you configured a NAT gateway for the virtual private cloud \(VPC\), or if your WorkSpaces are in public subnets and you manually assigned Elastic IP addresses\.
+Note that you do not need to enable automatic assignment of Elastic public IP addresses if your WorkSpaces are in private subnets and you configured a NAT gateway for the virtual private cloud \(VPC\), or if your WorkSpaces are in public subnets and you manually assigned Elastic IP addresses\.
 For more information, see [Configure a VPC for Amazon WorkSpaces](amazon-workspaces-vpc.md)\.

-**To configure public IP addresses**
+**To configure Elastic public IP addresses**

 1. Open the Amazon WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.